-We argue that a key feature of pricing algorithms is the ability to condition on the prices of rivals.
-This mechanism relates to a large class of models where firms internalize the reactions of their rivals, including conjectural variations (Bowley 1924) and the classic Stackelberg model.
-The real-world applicability of these models has been subject to a long debate (e.g., Fellner 1949).
-The conjectural variations model has fallen out of favor, likely because consistent conjectures other than Cournot are difficult to rationalize (Daughety 1985; Lindh 1992).
-Models with sequential behavior have been dismissed as unrealistic for empirical settings because it requires the assumption that one firm can honor a (suboptimal) commitment while the other reacts.
+Fellner, 1949).
+The conjectural variations model has fallen out of favor, likely because consistent conjectures other than Cournot are difficult to rationalize (Daughety, 1985; Lindh, 1992).
+Models with sequential behavior have been dismissed as unrealistic for empirical settings because it requires the assumption that one firm can honor a (sub-optimal) commitment while the other reacts.
 For this reason, applied researchers and antitrust authorities have almost universally assumed that firms play a simultaneous Bertrand or Cournot game.
 We argue that such commitments are credible, made possible by investments in differential pricing technology.
 Algorithms provide a natural mechanism for the type of technological commitment discussed in Maskin and Tirole (1988a).
 Thus, one interpretation of our model is that it provides a new foundation for theoretical results arising in this older literature.
 By nesting these models under a common structure, we also provide a framework for firms to choose among different models of competition by changing their pricing technology.

-The logic of how pricing algorithms lead to higher prices is related to how commitment can lead to higher prices in other models, including the use of price-matching guarantees (Salop 1986; Hay 1981; Moorthy and Winter 2006).11 Lazarev (2019) shows that higher prices can result when firms first commit to a restricted set of prices then choose from among those prices in a second stage.
-Conlon and Rao (2023) find that wholesalers selling a homogeneous product can set the collusive price in a competitive equilibrium when they are required to commit to a pricing schedule.
-Also related are models of supply function competition (Grossman 1981; Klemperer and Meyer 1989), in which firms with homogeneous products commit to quantity schedules as a function of the (endogenously determined) market price.
+The logic of how pricing algorithms leads to higher prices is related to how commitment can lead to higher prices in other models, including the use of price-matching guarantees (Salop, 1986; Hay, 1981; Moorthy and Winter, 2006).11 Lazarev (2019) shows that higher prices can result when firms first commit to a restricted set of prices, then choose from among those prices in a second stage.
+Conlon and Rao (2019) find that wholesalers selling a homogeneous product can set the collusive price in a competitive equilibrium when they are required to commit to a pricing schedule.
+Also related are models of supply function competition (Grossman, 1981; Klemperer and Meyer, 1989), in which firms with homogeneous products commit to quantity schedules as a function of the (endogenously-determined) market price.
 By contrast, our model features differentiated products, and the algorithms respond to rivals' (varying) prices, allowing for different equilibria in oligopoly.
-The game-theoretic notion of commitment ties into a broader literature on strategic delegation that has been applied in diverse settings.12 We consider algorithms to be
+The game-theoretic notion of commitment ties into a broader literature on strategic delegation that has been applied in diverse settings.12 We consider algorithms to be an economic mechanism to make such commitments credible.13 Moreover, we are the first to link pricing algorithms to models with these features.